Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 The city of Greensboro has announced numerous changes to its operations:

+• The city announced March 27 that it has suspended regular yard waste and bulk waste collection.
+Yard waste can be taken to the White Street Landfill at 2503 White St. The cost is $10 per car or $12 per truck or trailer.
+Dump trucks are charged by the ton.
+Hours are 7:50 a.m. to 3 p.m. weekdays at 7 a.m. to 1 p.m.
+Saturday.
+Yard waste left on the curb will not be collected.
+City crews will take away bulk waste — furniture, mattresses, appliances and other oversized items — only by appointment.
+Call 336-373-2489 to schedule a pickup.
+Garbage and recycling collections will continue on their regular schedules.

-• Starting March 26, the Melvin Municipal Office Building will be closed to the public.
-People who are paying a water bill or signing up for new water service can do so from 10 a.m. to 3 p.m. weekdays.
+• The Melvin Municipal Office Building is closed to the public.
+The only in-person service offered is to people who are paying a water bill or signing up for new water service.
+That service is available only from 10 a.m. to 3 p.m. weekdays.

 • Greensboro police and fire services will remain unchanged.
 For emergencies, call 911.
 The police department's headquarters at 100 E. Police Plaza in downtown Greensboro is closed to the public starting March 26 except for people retrieving towed cars and people who want printed reports but don't have internet access.
 Public fingerprinting and property and evidence pick-up have been suspended.
 The Maple Street and Swing Road substations are closed to the public.